BenTaylorPublic/screeps/README.md

     Use FIND_NUKES constant and instantly email

 HelperFunctions.getInterRoomTravelPathTarget
-    Should find closest exist, not just any
+    Should find closest exit, not just any
 ```

 ## Flag Names